Environmental Systems Science

 Graduates of the environmental systems science bachelor's degree program go on to manage public lands, national parks, wilderness areas and more some of their duties involve gathering data, monitoring environmental conditions in the field and advising based on environmental risk, vulnerability and responsibility.
 The Haub School will get you in touch with your creative side while also driving you to use your critical thinking skills and build your tool belt.
 The opportunities and experiences you'll receive as an environmental major will allow you to pave a way for your future.

-The University of Wyoming environmental systems science degree program has been designed to lead to careers in the following areas:
+The University of Wyoming environmental systems science degree program has been designed to lead to careers such as:

 • Conservation Coordinator